urbster1/synfig-import-labels/README.md

 Requirements: Python (Synfig is a recommended option) - more info on [Synfig Plugins page](http://wiki.synfig.org/wiki/Doc:Plugins#How_to_install_plugins)

 ## Configuration
+### Defaults have changed from the original scripts and settings in this version

 edit `settings.py` for customisation: